ryoxdx/RetroAchievementsSets/PS2/NFSPS/README.md

 `Score at least 8,600 points on a single Drift round in Ebisu using a stock Toyota Corolla GTS (AE86).`

 The AE86 is a very good drift car even in stock form.
-Should be possible with King Assist but Casual Assist is easier to get higher scores.
+Should be possible with King Assist but Casual Assist is easier to get higher scores with.

 ### [Eleanor](https://retroachievements.org/achievement/553496)